-NABiS - Nordic Master in Biodiversity and Systematics, has two informal tracks.
-One is directed for you who are interested in a career as nature conservation manager, officer at governmental agencies or non-governmental organisations (such as World Wildlife Foundation, Nature Conservation Organisations), manager of biodiversity infrastructures, or working with inventory of wildlife.
-The other is for you who want to pursue an academic career as researcher or museum curator.
+NABiS - Nordic Academy of Biodiversity and Systematic Studies has two career options.
+One is directed for you who are interested in a career as a nature conservation manager or officer at a governmental agency or non-governmental organisation (such as World Wildlife Foundation, Nature Conservation Organisations), manager of biodiversity infrastructures, or working with inventory of wildlife.
+The other track is for you who want to pursue an academic career as researcher or museum curator.